meilisearch/meilisearch-digitalocean/CONTRIBUTING.md

 5. Test the image: create a new Droplet based on the new snapshot `MeiliSearch-v.X.X.X-Debian-X`, and make sure everything is running smoothly.
 Connect via SSH to the droplet and test the configuration script that is run automatically on login.<br>
 🗑 Don't forget to destroy the Droplet after the test.

-⚠️ If you've done this steps with a MeiliSearch RC version, don't forget to finally remove the tag from the repository via the [GitHub interface](https://github.com/meilisearch/meilisearch-digitalocean/releases): click on the tag name, and then, on the red `Delete` button.
+⚠️ If you've done this steps with a MeiliSearch RC version, don't forget to finally remove the tag from the repository with the command `git push --delete origin vX.X.X`.

 ### Publish the DO Image